Ray, Margaret Elizabeth

 (1951 – )Business manager, Parliamentarian

 A member of the Liberal Party of Australia, Andrea Coote was elected to the Legislative Council of the Victorian Parliament in 1999 as the Member for Monash Province.
-She has held positions which included Deputy Leader of the Opposition (Council), Manager of Opposition Business ( Council), Shadow Minister for Ageing and Carers, Shadow Minister for Victorian Communities and Spokesperson for the Arts.
+Andrea was a member of the Joint Parliamentary Committee that investigated Child Abuse in Non-Government Institutions, contributing to the landmark Betrayal of Trust Report (2013).
 She was elected to the new Legislative Council Province of Southern Metropolitan at the state election, which was held on 25 November 2006.
 She was re-elected in 2010, but retired at the 2014 election.
+A complete record of her parliamentary service, including a link to her first speech, can be found on the Victorian Parliament site (see link below).

 In the 2026 Australia Day Honours she was appointed Member of the Order of Australia (AM) ‘for significant service to the people and Parliament of Victoria, and to the aged care sector.’